philipsharp/afieldguidetoelephpants/source/_elephpants/2015-10-13-multicolored-haphpy.md

         caption: .
 ---

-This one-of-a-kind elephpant was made by V. Fanzutti.
+This one-of-a-kind elephpant was handcrafted by V. Fanzutti.
 It has been offered to the Kenya PHP User Group for their contribution for the [20th HaPHPy Birthday](http://haphpy-birthday.net).